aarribasuc3m/EEG_functional_data_analysis/README.md

-This folder contains R script and data files to reproduce the functional data analysis on EEG signals on the paper:
+This folder contains R scripts and data files to reproduce the functional data analysis on EEG signals from the paper:

 "Stronger Central Mu Suppression for Neutral Than Disgusted Faces During Emotion Categorisation" by